matteo-dinoia/WGL_repo_2024/AP-protocol.md

 ### **Recording Topology Information**

-For every response or acknowledgment the initiator receives, it updates its understanding of the graph:
+For every flood response or acknowledgment the initiator receives, it updates its understanding of the graph:

-- If the node receives a response with a **path trace**, it records the paths between nodes.
+- If the node receives a flood response with a **path trace**, it records the paths between nodes.
 The initiator learns not only the immediate neighbors but also the connections between nodes further out.
 - Over time, as the query continues to flood, the initiator accumulates more information and can eventually reconstruct the entire graph's topology.

 ### **Termination Condition**